syncfusion-content/maui-docs/MAUI/Calendar/overview.md

 * **Quick navigation**: Navigate back and forth the date-range views and between different view modes.

 * **Allow view Navigation**: Restrict users from navigating to different calendar views by disabling view switching.
-Select values in terms of month, year, or decade with this feature enabled.
+Select the dates in the year, decade and century with this feature is not enabled.

 	![Range selection Calendar](images/overview/range-selection.png)